nutterb/pixiedust/cran-comments.md

 ## R CMD check results
 There were no ERRORS or WARNINGS in any of the checks.

-NOTE: on Travis-CI
-No repository set, so cyclic dependency check skipped This NOTE was not observed in the other checks.

 NOTE: on win-builder (devel and release)
 The note flags potentially misspelled words in the package description.
 All words are correctly spelled.